dnanderson/ECE6530_project/README.md

    file uses: This file explores the effects that different carrier and modulating frequencies have on a sound and includes some comments about the effects that different parameters have on the frequency spectrum of said sounds.

-BellComments4_4.m

-This code implements the following functions that are not included in the general MATLAB license: bellenv.m - used in question 4.1 bell.m - used in question 4.2

-Code is able to run as long as the funcitons mentioned above are added to the environement path or are included in the project folder.

-   file uses: This file further explores the effects that different carrier and modulating frequencies have on a generated sound and includes some comments about the effects that different parameters have on the frequency spectrum of said sounds.
+This file then further explores the effects that different carrier and modulating frequencies have on a generated sound and includes some comments about the effects that different parameters have on the frequency spectrum of said sounds.